-When competing against a high volume of applicants, optimizing your resume can help ensure it actually makes it past the ATS and into the hands of a human!
+When you're competing against a high volume of applicants, optimizing your resume will help ensure it makes it past the ATS and into the hands of a human!

 How do I know if a company uses an applicant tracking system (ATS)?

-The best way to identify whether a company uses an ATS is to look at the link in your browser when you are filling out an online application.
+However, the best way to figure out whether a company uses an ATS is to look at the link in your browser when you are filling out an online application.

 Usually, the name of the applicant tracking system will be embedded right into the URL!